WASHINGTON – Even the scoreboards in high school gyms eventually will have to promote good health.

 Off-campus fundraisers, like an event at a local fast-food outlet that benefits a school, still would be permitted.
 But posters advertising the fast food may not be allowed in school hallways.
 An email to parents -- with or without the advertising -- would have to suffice.
 The idea is to market to the parents, not the kids.

-The rule also makes allowances for major infrastructure costs -- that scoreboard advertising Coca-Cola, for example, wouldn't have to be immediately replaced.
-But the school would eventually have to get a new one with a healthier message.
+The rule also makes allowances for major infrastructure costs -- that scoreboard advertising Coca-Cola, for example, wouldn't have to be immediately torn down.
+But the school would have to get one with a healthier message the next time it was replaced.

 "Mrs. Obama's efforts to continue to strengthen school wellness make sense for the well-being of our schoolchildren," Neely said.